-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.

 These devices are not intended to be used on a low-voltage public network which supplies power to domestic premises.
 Radio frequency interference is expected if used in such a network.
 If used in a residential or domestic premise, additional shielding and filters may be required, as determined by the systems integrator.